MISSION 2024- Laos & Vietnam

 We toured the DPAA facility and were given an overview of recovery efforts operations by the lieutenant colonel in charge of Detachment 2.

 Also, we went to the Vietnamese Air Force & Defence Museum which was interesting to tour.
 It largely consists of memorabilia related to the Vietnamese side of the war (not surprising).
-However, I was somewhat surprised at the number of American pilot id cards on display which numbered around 20 (all displays) I would think there may be more in storage at off-site facilities.
+However, I was somewhat surprised at the number of American pilot id cards on display which numbered over 20 (all displays) I would think there may be more in storage at off-site facilities.
 There were a couple of blood chits on display (see photos), one which had the number on it clearly visible.
 The numbers are the means to identify the pilot it is issued to, however, that information is not publicly available.
-There were remnants of aircrafts, small personal items of pilots, a few uniforms, helmets, pairs of boots.
+There were remnants of aircrafts, small personal items of pilots, pilot identification cards, uniforms, helmets, pairs of boots and other artifacts.

 Of course, I didn’t know what to expect arriving at the museum as far as being able to interact with personnel.
+Although prior to my trip I had attempted to coordinate with U.S. and Vietnamese officials without success.
 There was not an opportunity to have that interaction which was a disappointment but not totally surprising..
 Also, based on conversation at DPAA it was unlikely that there would be any opportunity to view other property of Americans.
 I got the impression that even U.S. officials have not received 100% access to conducting inventory of American pilot (mostly) equipment held by the Vietnamese.
 The Vietnamese control the property and choose what to do with the items including attaching a price tag to items that U.S. government may have an interest in acquiring.
 There doesn’t seem to be an easy resolution to this issue.